acebot712/the-nothing-app/docs/guidebook/chapter_1.md

 At a fundamental level, Expo consists of:

 - **Expo CLI**: A command-line interface for creating, developing, and building Expo apps
-- **Expo SDK**: A library of pre-built native modules accessible via JavaScript
+- **Expo SDK**: A library of pre-built native modules accessible via JavaScrip
 - **Expo Go app**: A container app for quickly testing your code on devices
 - **EAS (Expo Application Services)**: Cloud services for builds, updates, and submissions